Glossary

 Type

-A simple functional classification used to organise Rfam families into RNA types.
-This ontology does not current directly relate to the ontologies used by other databases.
+A representative functional classification used to organise Rfam families into RNA types.
+This ontology does not currently directly relate to the ontologies used by other databases.
 For a full list of RNA types see the Search by entry type section.

 WUSS format